-- medical history and physical examination, including a neurological examination
+- medical history and physical exam, including a neurological exam to check the nervous system

 - blood tests